Lodomer: Ladislaus' opponent

 On 8 May 1288, Lodomer described the above mentioned events in his letter to Pope Nicholas IV.
 He listed the king's violations, scandals and his complaints regarding the chaotic situation in the kingdom.
+Beside the king, Lodomer deeply condemned the behavior of Elizabeth too, calling her "antimonialis" instead of "sancti", who encouraged his brother to commit the kidnapping and broke her own monastic vow.
+Additionally, he considered the too close relationship between Záviš's two wives to be scandalous (Kunigunda and Elizabeth were cousins).
 Two of his 1288 documents were discovered by French historian Charles-Victor Langlois.
 He sent the two letters to János Karácsonyi in 1908, who translated and first published in 1910.
 Two other letters were found in the collection of Pietro della Vigna.
 All of them are primary sources for the political history of Hungary in the Age of Late Árpáds, in addition their literary value.
 Historian Kornél Szovák argued the individual style, the usage of terminology, and literary motifs prove that Lodomer personally wrote the letters.
 Szovák analyzed that Lodomer (or his chancellor) used his legal and theological knowledge as an argumentative weapon against Ladislaus.
 For instance, when quoted Ladislaus IV, who allegedly replied to Lodomer with the sentence "For me, I am the law and I do not tolerate that the laws of such priests constrain me", in response to criticisms, is a reference to the Bible, which described the pagans' way of life with the same phrases, and Pope Innocent III's decretals, which determined "the liberty of the Church" from secular powers.
 According to the archbishop, Ladislaus copulated with his favorite concubine, Aydua, whom the archbishop described as a "poisonous viper", in public.
 Lodomer cited antique works (the tale of Proteus, poems of Horace, Ovid and Livy's Ab Urbe Condita Libri), in addition to such recent Christian texts, like Bernard of Clairvaux's De consideratione, regarding the theory of "two swords".
 Consequently, Lodomer's accounts about the events in the 1280s are quite questionable.